-Helping Youth Prevent Engaging in Risky Behavior (HYPE) - The HYPE 2.0 program was designed to educate youth ages 14-19 on abstinence, teen pregnancy prevention, HIV/AIDS, STDs/STIs, and positive youth development.
-The HYPE 3.0 program focuses on African-American and Hispanic/Latino youth, ages 14-19 living in Houston, Texas and attending schools in the Houston Independent School District.
+Helping Youth Prevent Engaging in Risky Behavior (HYPE) - The HYPE program was designed to educate youth ages 14-19 on abstinence, teen pregnancy prevention, HIV/AIDS, STDs/STIs, and positive youth development.
 It uses the evidence-based curriculum, Love Notes, to empower youth with the skills needed to further their own personal development, form and maintain healthy relationships, and commit or recommit to leaving sex out of their youthful relationships while they work toward success in education and employment.